Mining Software Development

 • Safety compliance records maintained on paper with no way to demonstrate to a regulator that every required inspection has been completed on schedule across all active workings?

 RaftLabs builds custom mining software for mine operators and mining technology companies.
-Projects cover mine planning and scheduling, equipment health monitoring and predictive maintenance, safety compliance and incident management, geological data management, production reporting, and fleet dispatch.
-Most projects ship in 12 to 18 weeks at a fixed cost with full source code ownership.
+Projects cover fleet dispatch and haulage, equipment health monitoring and predictive maintenance, safety and incident management, geological data management, production reporting, and environmental compliance.
+A first module launches as a validated v1 in 12 to 18 weeks, then grows.
+Fixed cost, full source code ownership.

 01 Diagnosis